-- □ Block maker (Miners) ensures that all transactions in the block are valid - Miners have significant computing power - Miner with the highest computer power wins.
-His/her block is added to the end of the chain - ☐ Miner is rewarded.

-He/She is allowed to mint a few new coins and keep them

-- □ Proof of computing power ⇒ Proof of work

-⇒ Solve a puzzle

-- Chain with the highest cumulative difficulty is selected as the main chain
+- □ Block maker (Miners) ensures that all transactions in the block are valid - Miners have significant computing power - The miner with the highest computer power value of the chain - Miner is rewarded. - They are allowed to mint a few new coins and keep them - □ Proof of computing power $\Rightarrow$ Proof of work - $\Rightarrow$ Solve a puzzle - □ The chain with the highest cumulative difficulty is selected as the main chain - -

-- ☐ What about low cumulative chain? ?Low Cumulative Chain? - What determines the number of transactions in a block?
+- ☐ What about a low cumulative chain? ?Low Cumulative Chain? - ☐ What determines the number of transactions in a block?

-Bit coin specifies that a new block is made every 10 minutes.
-So all transactions received in the 10-minute period are in one block.
+Bitcoin specifies that a new block is made every 10 minutes.
+So, all transactions received in the 10 minutes are in one block.

-☐ Is the number of transactions in a block fixed per algorithm type? or it can vary within the same blockchain type?
+☐ Is the number of transactions in a block fixed per algorithm type?
+Or can it vary within the same blockchain type?

 Each chain has its own rules.
-In Bitcoin, the number varies but the duration of the block is fixed.
+In Bitcoin, the number varies, but the duration of the block is fixed.

-When the longest chain is selected, what will happen to the transactions in other small chains? some of them may not be in the blocks of the longest chain, and we cannot rollback them (append only)
+☐ When the longest chain is selected, what will happen to the transactions in other small chains?
+Some of them may not be in the blocks of the longest chain, and we cannot rollback them (append-only)